Is ADHD a disorder or a gift? Friend or foe? Blessing or curse?

-The Gift and Disability controversy pits the two sides against each other and argues them as mutually exclusive: ie a gifts is purely good and a disability is purely bad.
+The Gift and Disability controversy pits the two sides against each other.
+It argues them as mutually exclusive: ie a gift is purely good and a disability is purely bad.

 But a dialectic is the ability to hold two seemingly opposing thoughts as both true.
 The ADHD dialectic is that ADHD is both a blessing and a curse.
 At the same time.

-If we can hold both as true, we get to have all of the positives of each side but get rid of most of the negatives.
+If we can hold both as true, we get to have all of the positives without most of the negatives.
 In holding both as true, neither side cancels the other out.
-I think that’s a really important point.

 This belief is rooted in a stigma that you hold which we will get to in a minute.

 The ADHD dialectic is that ADHD is both positive and negative.
-There are parts of ADHD that are beneficial and parts of it that are far from it.
+There are parts that are beneficial and parts of it that are far from it.

 The Objections I know are Coming

-This position advocates that if you don’t see this struggle the way I see this struggle, you’ve had it easier than me either by fewer symptoms or access to better resources.
+This position advocates that if you don’t see this struggle the way I see this struggle, you’ve had it easier.
+It assumes that the other person has been privileged with fewer symptoms or access to better resources.

-You can’t meet someone like that and believe that you can only find good things in your struggle if it’s been easy.
+You can’t meet someone like that and still believe that you can only find good things in your struggle if it’s been easy.